qiskit-community/qiskit-nature/docs/index.rst

 the Ising and Fermi-Hubbard models on lattices, and much more.

-The code comprises chemistry drivers, which when provided with a molecular configuration will return one and two-body integrals as well as other data that is efficiently computed classically.
+The code comprises chemistry drivers, which when provided with a molecular configuration will return one- and two-body integrals as well as other data that is efficiently computed classically.
 This output data from a driver can then be used as input in Qiskit Nature that contains logic which is able to translate this into a form that is suitable for quantum algorithms.
 The conversion first creates a FermionicOperator which must then be mapped,